sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --graphite.arrayTags                   Send the tags as Array or a String.
 In Graphite 1.0 the tags is a array.
 Before a String  [boolean] [default: true]
       --graphite.annotationTitle             Add a title to the annotation sent for a run.
       --graphite.annotationMessage           Add an extra message that will be attached to the annotation sent for a run.
 The message is attached after the default message and can contain HTML.
-      --graphite.annotationScreenshot        Include screenshot (from Browsertime/WebPageTest) in the annotation.
+      --graphite.annotationScreenshot        Include screenshot (from Browsertime) in the annotation.
 You need to specify a --resultBaseURL for this to work.  [boolean] [default: false]
       --graphite.sendAnnotation              Send annotations when a run is finished.
 You need to specify a --resultBaseURL for this to work.
 However if you for example use a Prometheus exporter, you may want to make sure annotations are not sent, then set it to false.  [boolean] [default: true]
       --graphite.annotationRetentionMinutes  The retention in minutes, to make annotation match the retention in Graphite.  [number]
       --graphite.statsd                      Uses the StatsD interface  [boolean] [default: false]